 Cone snail (including Conus magnus)

 Looking at sea snail shells washed up on the beach, you wouldn't think a marine snail could be deadly.
 But cone snails do more than just slither over rocks.
-They live on the sea bed and hunt fish by sending out a hollow, venom-filled 'harpoon', thus immobilising any curious passers-by.
+One of the most dangerous animals in the sea, they live on the sea bed and hunt fish by sending out a hollow, venom-filled 'harpoon', thus immobilising any curious passers-by.
 The snail then opens up its mouth and sucks its helpless quarry inside, alive and paralysed.
 Brace yourself:

 Please note that this video may include external ads.